Aids and adaptations policy

 - Where the building structure is considered integrally unsuitable for technical and practical reasons, for example widening doorways in prefab buildings, wet floor showers in beam and block floors etc.

-7.8 The council aims to ensure all major adaptations are completed within 6 months from the date they are requested.
+7.9 Where a major adaptation is accepted, the council aims to ensure all major adaptations are completed within 6 months from the date they are requested.
 Adaptations where a move to a more suitable property has been identified are deemed ‘complex’.

-7.9 The council may consider non-permanent adaptations if it is expected to take over 6 months to find a suitable alternative property.
+7.11 The council may consider non-permanent adaptations if it is expected to take over 6 months to find a suitable alternative property.